10 Best Dumbbell Bicep Exercises For Home Workout

 Read More: Cable Hammer Curl: Muscle Worked, Benefit & Alternate

-6. Standing Inner Biceps Curl
+6. Inner Biceps Curl

 As the name suggests, the standing inner bicep curl works the short head or inner biceps.
 This exercise works on the inner part of your bicep muscles and can make them look bigger and more balanced.